infinity4471/infinity4471.github.io/Projects-Publications.md

     and there is a method for actually viewing the graphical representation of the circuits.

-    QuaSiMode allows you to measure your circuits and extract results.
+    QuaSiMode allows you to measure your circuits' outputs and extract results.
 You can find some sample circuits implemented like [Quantum Coin Flip](https://github.com/infinity4471/QuaSiMode/blob/master/entanglement.py)
     or [Quantum
     Teleporation](https://en.wikipedia.org/wiki/Quantum_teleportation).
 Feel
     free to play around!

-    Technologies used: Python 3.8, Numpy, Networkx, Matplotlib
+    Technologies used: Python 3.8, Numpy, NetworkX, Matplotlib